With gardening come routine jobs that are fun at first, but they might get a bit boring with time.

 To keep annuals blooming, you have to cut or snap off spent blossoms.
 This is a very fun task for kids.

 Aphids are those little black, green, or white bugs that swarm your prize roses and leave nothing in their wake.
 The best way to get rid of these little pests is just to wash them away!
 Turn the nozzle of your hose on "jet" and take aim!
 The first kid with an aphid-free rosebush wins!

 Leave a damp newspaper rolled up in the garden.
 Earwigs crawl in.
 You throw it away.

 'Nuff said.
-This one is not for the squeamish.
+This of all the gardening games for kids is not for the squeamish.

 Put a board about an inch off the ground.
 Snails will crawl under it for shelter.
 See who can trap the most.